Date: Jun. 26, 2017–Jun. 29, 2017

 Included in the fee are all course materials (Bootcamp Workbook, The Relativity of Continuous Improvement book by Dr. Blache), snacks & refreshments, lunch on days 2, 3 & 4, and one networking dinner.

 “Hotel Reservations will be made by calling the Best Western Plus Bloomington Front Desk directly at 952-854-8200 and requesting a room under the Amber White room block.
-The discounted rate is $140 a night and must be booked by 5/15/17.
+Room block pricing will continue to be honored as long as rooms are available at the discounted rate of $140 a night.
 Good for 3 days prior and 3 days post event, so come in early or stay late.